 Scan cards as leads and follow up immediately

 Apps out everyone.
-Your team should be well-equipped with a business card scanning app and perhaps a badge reader as well.
-Then as soon as you get a card and you’re done interacting, scan it to Salesforce or another CRM yourself, and have it delegated as a Lead or Contact for immediate follow up.
+Lead capture software is trending, and your team should be well-equipped with a business card scanning app and perhaps a badge reader as well.
+Then as soon as you get a card and you’re done interacting, scan it to Salesforce or another CRM (like HubSpot) yourself, and have it delegated as a Lead or Contact for immediate follow up.

 Immediate follow up, as in before your prospect even makes it to the parking lot or shuttle bus.
 And before someone else tries to sweet-talk the pants off of them (and subtly trash-talk you in the process).